Semicolonstartingtexts/conversationhubstandards/standards.md

 Definition, the sole phrase that has been stacked on the server to define the server’s provisions for setup and use or endpoint to define the endpoint’s servers setup and top-level server provisions for setup and use, scoped as necessary for the interactive experience, and to restrict or allow a user to stay connected to the server, or restrict or allow a user to be connected to or from the server by a user connected to the server, and the definition of the server may only be stacked, changed and unstacked by administrators of the server, the definition of the endpoint is comprised of a specific reference to the endpoint, the Conversation Server Standards and may have restrictions or allowances for which endpoints may or may not join with the endpoint and what is considered the server by the endpoint, the definition of the server is comprised of a specific reference to the endpoint, the Conversation Server Standards, as well as scopes the interactions of the endpoint to the server by name and may have allowances or restrictions for which users may or may not connect

-Confirmation, a word that when added to the end of a phrase by a user performs an initiation and confirmation system command, the initial confirmation is “given as a system command”
+Confirmation, a word that when added to the end of a phrase by a user performs an initiation and confirmation system command, the initial confirmation is “as a system command”

 Initiation, a word that when added to a phrase and followed by the confirmation performs an initiation and confirmation system command, the initial initiation is the user’s or other role’s first name